Toni-SM/skrl/docs/source/modules/skrl.envs.wrapping.rst

 Wrapping
 ========

-This library works with a common API to interact with the RL environment.
+This library works with a common API to interact with the RL environment

-In order to operate with complex or non-compatible interfaces and support interoperability between implementations a **wrapper mechanism is provided** which follows the following description:
+In order to operate with more complex or non-compatible interfaces and support interoperability between implementations a **wrapper mechanism is provided** which follows the following description: